 Rho Chapter's memory is kept alive in the "Friends of Rho Award" made by the Alpha Sigma Phi Foundation to the leading undergraduate liberal arts scholar in the fraternity annually.

 The Rho Provisional Chapter was re-started in the fall of 2013 by Connor Gau, Chico State '11 and initiated by Doug Jones, Cornell '10.
 The Provisional Chapter has struggled with recruitment since the re-start, but recruited 5 men in the spring of 2014 to create positive momentum.

 On November 12th, 2016, 36 men were initiated into the Rho Interest Group at the University of Minnesota.
 Assisting Director of Chapter Development Jeremy Ried, Elmhurst ’07, with the initiation were members from the previous Rho Provisional Chapter at the University of Minnesota.
 The ceremony took place in a Coon Rapids, MN park facility.
 This facility was provided by brother Tom Koch’s father who is the mayor of Coon Rapids.

-On the following night, the Rho Provisional Chapter was also installed and John Schwieters, Minnesota ’16 was the Provisional Chapter President at the time of the ceremony.
+On the following night, the Rho Provisional Chapter was also installed.
 The installation ceremony took place in the Coffman Student Center on campus.